Novik/ruTorrent/README.md

-It verifies the PHP version and extensions, the external programs plugins rely on, common `conf/config.php` mistakes, and connects to rtorrent to report and classify its version.
+It verifies the PHP version and extensions, the external programs plugins rely on, common `conf/config.php` mistakes, and connects to rtorrent to report and classify its version and to check that ruTorrent's event handlers are registered with it.
 It exits `0` when everything required passes and `1` otherwise, so it can be used in scripts.
 For safety it runs on the command line only and refuses to run under a web server.